-Depending on how a steel roof is installed, more noise from rain or hail is possible (though this is minimal).
+Depending on how a steel roof is installed, it may be loud when it rains or hails (though this is minimal).

-However, during the installation process, special materials like a solid sheathed roof deck can be placed as a barrier between the roof and your home to deaden the sound.
+However, during the installation process, you can place special materials like a solid sheathed roof deck to act as a barrier between the roof and your home to deaden the sound.
 You can also take other steps, such as adding attic insulation, that reduce roof noise.